-The current position is that Manchester City Council has published a Development Framework for the site which sets out the expected parameters within which a developer would be expected to work in order to be granted planning permission.
+The Development Framework, which was revised following MMU/Council consultation is a key document as it sets out the City Council’s parameters within which a developer would be expected to work in order for them to grant planning permission.
+Key requirements include:

-- requiring a development partner to engage with local residents by working with a community housing group (one which is appropriately legally constituted) to bring forward development.
+- requiring a development partner to engage with local residents by working with a community housing group to develop all or part of the site.

-- Any development must be a comprehensive housing development that could meet a range of requirements, of different tenures, sizes and values, including affordable housing.
+- that any development must be a comprehensive housing development that could meet a range of requirements, of different tenures, sizes and values, including affordable housing.

 - that the development meets high levels of environmental sustainability making a contribution to Manchester’s ambitions to be a zero-carbon city by 2038.

-- to make a positive contribution to some of the traffic and transport challenges that the surrounding area currently faces.
+- making a positive contribution to some of the traffic and transport challenges that the surrounding area currently faces